Anneville-sur-Scie

-Anneville-sur-Scie ([anvil syʁ si], literally Anneville on Scie) is a commune in the Seine-Maritime department in the Normandy region in northern France.
+Anneville-sur-Scie ([anvil syʁ si], literally Anneville on Scie, before 1962: Anneville) is a commune in the Seine-Maritime department in the Normandy region in northern France.

 Geography

 A village of farming and associated light industry, situated in the river Scie valley of the Pays de Caux, some 6 mi south of Dieppe, at the junction of the D23 and D3 roads.